Payments

 When can I see how much I paid a supplier for a month?

-At about 7am of the morning following the closing date for authorisations, the amounts paid will be in ‘Show Period’ – 'Past'.
+At about 7am on the morning following the closing date for authorisations, the amounts paid will be in 'Past Payment Status’ under the Reports tab.

 Where can I see how much I paid last month?